 401(k) programs vary by company, so check for details.
 Many offer excellent programs and a few provide immediate eligibility.

 Will I receive medical and dental insurance?

-Most travel companies offer full health care coverage.
+Most travel staffing companies offer full health care coverage.
 Our travel partners offer travelers a choice of health plans—one with coverage starting the first day on assignment!
 Be sure to ask for details before you accept an assignment with any travel nursing company.
 It could help you make the decision about which company to travel with.

 How do I earn a bonus?

-Many travel nursing companies offer bonuses, paid at the end of your assignment.
+Many travel nursing agencies offer bonuses, paid at the end of your assignment.
 Some companies also offer sign-on bonuses, referral bonuses and tenure bonuses in the form of incentive programs.
 Ask the company for complete details as bonuses and incentive programs vary within the industry.

 How is my travel reimbursement determined?

 Travel reimbursement is usually paid at the rate of 30 cents per mile.
 Best of all, it's tax free.
 This is generally paid to the traveler directly by the travel nursing company.

 Travelers typically share a comfortable two-bedroom, two-bathroom apartment or condominium, close to their workplace.
 Apartments/condos are always fully furnished and the travel company sets up and pays for utilities.
 You also have the option of receiving a monthly rent stipend (called a housing subsidy) and handling your own arrangements.
 Each travel company's housing will differ, so be sure to check with a recruiter.
 For instance, our travel partners offer travel nurses free, private, quality housing, so be sure to find out what each company offers.